 Remit (Human Resources)

-The Committee has overall responsibility for the direction and oversight of all personnel matters relating to the function of the Board of Management as employer of the College’s staff.
+The Committee has overall responsibility for the direction and oversight of all personnel matters relating to the function of the Board of Management as employer of Shetland UHI’s staff.

 - Overseeing the Organisation and Professional Development Strategy and Annual Action Plan and monitoring actual performance against KPIs.

 - Overseeing the human resources measures surrounding turnover, absence, diversity and teaching qualifications

 - Ensuring that the Shetland UHI has appropriate succession plans in place for senior management, teaching and support staff

 - Reviewing all Human Resource policies within the Shetland UHI.

 - Overseeing the provision of occupational health support, the provision of computerised human resources systems and a Job Evaluation system.